-- The CDA actively markets first time home buyer programs to both public housing and Housing Choice Voucher participants on a regular basis. - The FSS program had 18 participants in 2019, of which, 11 had escrow accounts. - The CDA homeownership program served 50 households through Home Stretch Education and provided one-on-one homebuyer counseling to 21 households.
-A total of 71 households received homebuyer assistance. - The Resident Advisory Board (RAB) reviewed and provided input to the CDA on its PHA plan the significant amendment to apply for Section 18 Disposition conversion and amendments to its Housing Choice Voucher Administration Plan.
+- The CDA actively markets first time home buyer programs to both public housing and Housing Choice Voucher participants on a regular basis. - The FSS program had 19 participants in 2020, of which, 18 had escrow accounts. - Due to COVID-19, only two Homestretch classes were held in 2020.
+The CDA homeownership program served 10 households through Home Stretch Education and provided one-on-one homebuyer counseling to 39 households.
+A total of 49 households received homebuyer assistance.
+In addition, 184 received reverse mortgage counseling and 7 were counseled for a mortgage refinance. - The Resident Advisory Board (RAB) reviewed and provided input to the CDA on its PHA plan, the significant amendment to apply for Section 18 Disposition conversion and amendments to its Housing Choice Voucher Administration Plan.
 The RAB provides feedback to the CDA's Board of Commissioners. - One of the RAB members represented Public Housing residents and Housing Choice Voucher participants on the CDA's Board of Commissioners.
-This commissioner participated in a Minnesota chapter of the National Association of Housing and Redevelopment Officials training for commissioners In April 2019.

-Actions taken to provide assistance to troubled PHAs Not applicable.
+Actions taken to provide assistance to troubled PHAs

+Not applicable.